operapreneur/operapreneur/frontend/data/authors/default.md

 From that point on I have pursued a non-linear career path which has lead me here: a 'retired' opera singer turned creative technologist.

 ---
 ## Manifesto

 As an artist, I constantly seek out perfection in my work.
 This pursuit can easily become a negative crutch.
 In that case, striving for perfection must be approached with balance and flexibility but never timidity or a lack of credible hubris.
 It must be pursued by remembering the past but always living in the present.

 The purpose of my work is to communicate and connect to the intended audience.
-I am not interested in work that is for the masses.
 My passion lies within creating a personal experience for the modern day individual.

 The work that comes across my _virtual_ desk passes through these 3 filters:
 1. Past - acknowledging the good, the bad, and the ugly